Science Education and Partnership Award (SEPA) program funds innovative

 graphic novel on bacteria and fungi, two examples of microbes.
 Credit: University of Nebraska, Lincoln.

 ASSET , produced by Cornell University, provides education materials that stimulate hands-on, inquiry-based learning of biology.
 Each lab module features living Tetrahymena, a single-celled protozoan that’s safe and easy to grow and work with.
 Students cultivate samples of this organism in lab exercises to learn about topics such as chemotaxis, microevolution,

 organelle growth and regeneration , and

 effects of vaping .
 Downloadable teacher guides and student activity sheets are also available.

 Biology of Human , from the University of Nebraska, Lincoln, helps students and the public better understand advances in biomedical research relating to human biology.
 This program seeks to increase awareness of and interest in new biomedical research developments, and their importance to people's health and communities.
 Resources include

 lessons , and other curricula with accompanying teaching guides, videos, and additional learning materials.

-Tufts scientists and Boston Public School teachers, Great Diseases engages students with the science behind their real-world experiences.
+Created by Tufts scientists and Boston Public School teachers, Great Diseases engages students with the science behind their real-world experiences.
 The program also aims to increase students' analytical and problem-solving skills, as well as improve their health literacy.
 Curriculum materials for each module include a teacher primer and lesson plans, classroom materials for each lesson, and unit assessments.
 Teachers must

 request access to download materials.